XIQUQIX/Stock-Analysis_Pioneer/README.md

-# 沪深股市 golden_cross for KDJ and MACD
+# 沪深股市
-# Daily Stock Analysis with Golden Cross Detection
+# Daily Stock Analysis with Golden Cross Detection of KDJ and MACD

 ## Overview
-This project is designed to analyze stock data, identify golden cross patterns, and filter stocks that experienced a MACD daily golden cross within the past week.
+This project is designed to analyze stock data, identify golden cross patterns, and filter stocks that experienced a MACD month golden cross and the DIF is above 0.
 The analysis outputs an Excel file containing:
 - Stock code
 - Stock name
 - Dates of golden crosses in the past week
 - Total number of stocks with golden crosses

+And the related png file for user to load into their stock softwares
+- each picture is grouped by at most 50 stock codes

-The project is implemented in Python and utilizes libraries like `yfinance`, `pandas`, and `openpyxl`.
+The project is implemented in Python and utilizes libraries including `akshare`, `pandas`, `matplot` and `openpyxl`.
+Lib `yfinance` is no longer used due to its unstability.

 ## Features
-1. **Golden Cross Detection**: Identify weekly golden cross patterns in stock data.
+1. **Golden Cross Detection**: Identify daily and weekly golden cross patterns in stock data.
-2. **MACD Daily Analysis**: Filter stocks that experienced a MACD daily golden cross in the past week.
+2. **MACD Monthly Analysis**: Filter stocks that experienced a MACD monthly golden cross in current month and its DIF is above 0.
 3. **Excel Report Generation**: Output the results to an Excel file with a summary of the total number of stocks meeting the criteria.
 4. **Error Handling for Data Retrieval**: Automatically retries data download if an error occurs.